WPENGxs/wpengxs.github.io/_pages/about.md

 layout: page
 title: About
 permalink: /
-subtitle: MLNLP Title
+title: About

-profile:
+# profile:
-  align: left # right
+#   align: left # right
-  image:
+#   image:
-  image_circular: false # crops the image to make it circular
+#   image_circular: false # crops the image to make it circular
-  address: >
+#   address: >

-news: true  # includes a list of news items
+# news: true  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+# selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+# social: false  # includes social icons at the bottom of the page
 ---